San Jose, CA

 What is the Process for Getting Veneers?

-Nancy Shiba, DDS is here for all of your dental needs.
-Whether you are in need of a routine dental exam, would like to improve the looks of your teeth by teeth whitening or porcelain veneers, or have restorative needs such as dental implants, we are here to serve you.
-Contact us today at (669) 306-7669 to schedule your appointment.
+If you are around East San Jose, our dentist, Nancy Shiba, DDS, is here for all of your dental needs.
+Whether you are in need of a routine dental checkup, would like to improve the looks of your teeth by teeth whitening or porcelain veneers, or have restorative needs such as dental implants, we are here to serve you!
+Contact us today at (669) 306-7669 to schedule your San Jose dentist appointment!